jsccast/tinygraph/README.md

 ToDo:

-1. Hook up Javascript REPL
+1. Hook up Javascript REPL.
-2. Decent logging
+2. Decent logging.
-3. Test cases
+3. Test cases.
-4. Docs
+4. Docs.
+5. Do another version of rocksdb support for Cayley that stores strings directly (as this code does).
+6. Port `options.go` back to Cayley's `rocksdb/options.go`.
+7. Publish my fork of `github.com/DanielMorsing/rocksdb`.

 ## Freebase